Producers: Anushka Sharma, Karnesh Sharma, Bhaumik Gondaliya

 'Dum Dum' and 'Sahiba' stand out the most for its beautiful Sufi words and soul-stiring music.
 The rest of them don't make much an impact.

-This romantic comedy has a heart of gold.
-Sadly it breaks a little too early leaving you with an underwhelming feeling by the end.
+This romantic comedy has a heart of gold, but it breaks a little too early.
+The film leaves you with an underwhelming feeling by the end.
 The spirit is in the right place but it's the humans who err.